 -Phase IV and V (750-1520 AD)Not much is known of the decline of Monte Alban.
 There are varied studies as to why the site was abandoned, but no two scholars seem to agree.
 The theories range from societies uprising from their royal leaders, disease, and famine.
 Many other societies in Mexico started to see a decline or abandonment around 1000 AD.

 Wildfires and recent earthquakes have had an impact on the UNESCO World Heritage site, but the World Heritage Fund working with American Express and other donors has dedicated more than 1 million dollars to restore the damage that was done.
 15 structures were affected by the earthquake, and five required a quick response to shore up the walls.
 There were a lot of masons working while we visited, so it’s clear that the National Institute of Anthropology and History (INAH), and the World Heritage funds are being put to use.

+The pyramids of Oaxaca are quite impressive and a must visit attraction when you are in the region.
 Getting to Monte Alban is easy since it’s located just 20 minutes outside of the city of Oaxaca.
 You have three options to arrive to the ruins.
 Monte Alban hours are 8 am – 5 pm everyday with weekend and holidays being the most busy.

 The bus (55 pesos round trip) departs from 20 de Noviembre and Aldama Streets in front of the Benito Juarez Market every hour beginning at 8:30 am.
 You can also book a tour to Monte Alban from one of the numerous companies that advertise in the main square.
 Or a taxi from Centro Oaxaca costs about 150 pesos each way.